-Comprehensive insurance is considered an add-on, meaning it typically cannot be purchased as a stand-alone policy, but can be added to an existing policy.
+Comprehensive insurance is considered an add-on, meaning it typically cannot be purchased as a stand-alone policy.
 Because this policy covers damage not caused by an accident, you might hear it called “other than collision” coverage.
-You might also hear the term “full coverage,” but that refers to a package deal that includes comprehensive coverage plus collision coverage.
+You might also hear the term “full coverage,” which refers to a package deal that includes comprehensive and collision coverage.

 Comprehensive insurance typically has a limit on how much it will pay for damages.
-The limit is usually the value of the vehicle.
+The limit is usually the value of the vehicle or a certain percentage of that value.
 If you’re driving an old car that is worth about $1,000 and you hit a deer and incur $2,500 worth of damage, your insurance company is going to cap the amount at the $1,000 value of the car.
 If you have a deductible of $500, then your insurance will only reimburse $500 of the repairs.
 In this situation, comprehensive insurance might not be the right coverage for you.

 On the other hand, if you have a $50,000 vehicle and you hit a deer, incurring $20,000 in damages, you’ll pay your deductible and your comprehensive insurance will cover the rest of the expenses, making it a wise purchase.